Skip to content

 Optional Vega-Lite theme name to apply

-TYPE: Optional[str] DEFAULT: None
+TYPE: str | None DEFAULT: None

 RETURNS DESCRIPTION

-Dict[str, Any]
+dict[str, Any]

 Vega-Lite specification dictionary

-Source code in dataface/render/vega_lite.py
+Source code in dataface/core/render/vega_lite.py

 def generate_vega_lite_spec(

-data: List[Dict[str, Any]],
+data: list[dict[str, Any]],

-width: Optional[float] = None,
+width: float | None = None,

-height: Optional[float] = None,
+height: float | None = None,

-theme: Optional[str] = None,
+theme: str | None = None,

-) -> Dict[str, Any]:
+) -> dict[str, Any]:

 """Generate a Vega-Lite specification from a chart definition and data.